 “I guess I’ll let you get some rest,” he said, moving to the door.

 They kept her there for three days.
-The police brought her purse to the hospital, but didn't talk to her.
+The police brought her purse to the hospital, but didn’t talk to her.
+She was unaware that the officer she’d talked to about New Mexico remembered her and already knew something about her.
 The nurse brought the purse in.
 She would be forever convinced that the only reason they let her go that day was because her check book was in her purse, and she was able to write them a check to pay the hospital bill.